-National Fundraising Lists is proud to partner with nonprofit organizations in a wide range of verticals, including veterans and military, health, environmental, religious, animal welfare, museum and cultural, and humanitarian relief.
+National Fundraising Lists is proud to partner with nonprofit organizations in a wide range of verticals, including veterans and military, health, environmental, religious, animal welfare, museum and cultural, and humanitarian relief; including but not limited to the organizations below.

 The American Legion was chartered by Congress in 1919 as a patriotic veterans organization.
 Focusing on service to veterans, service members and communities, the Legion evolved from a group of war-weary veterans of World War I into one of the most influential nonprofit groups in the United States.